 Note which direction the battery terminals are facing.
 Remove the battery from the battery tray.

 Clean the battery tray and hold-down with water.
+Replace the tray or hold down bolts / brackets if corroded.

 Place the new battery into the battery tray with the terminals on the proper side.
 Re-install the hold-down or clamp.